ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping

 \subsubsection{Model-Based Methods}

-These methods rely on the structural properties observed in the stripe and background.
+Traditional paradigms rely on the structural properties observed in the stripe and background.
 Cao et al.~\cite{1} used two orthogonal filters, one-dimensional row-guided filter and column-guided filter, to remove the stripe noise in a phased manner.
-Subsequently, a guided filter was applied to separate the vertical and horizontal gradients in the wavelet-transformed image by Wang et al.~\cite{37}.
-Yet, the filtering algorithm also smooths image texture.
-Since stripe noise destroys the image structure vertically, the grayscale response of each column in the image exhibits a similar statistical distribution.
-Tendero et al.~\cite{32} assumed negligible statistical differences between adjacent columns and employed Midway Histogram Equalization (MHE) to fine-tune pixel intensities within columns.
+Yet, purely handcrafted filters inevitably blur the image texture.
+Since the grayscale response of each column in the image exhibits a similar statistical distribution, Tendero et al.~\cite{32} employed midway histogram equalization to fine-tune pixel intensities within columns.
 However, the distribution of real scenes is quite complex, and the statistical information generated by each detector often exhibits high variability.
-This results in inaccurate calculation of statistical coefficients and stripe residuals.
-To solve this problem, Chang et al.~\cite{3} combined unidirectional total variation and sparse representation to propose a joint model for removing random strip noise.
-Li et al.~\cite{33} considered the gradient and global sparsity of the stripe noises, treating the sparsity of the components along the stripe direction as a fidelity term.
+To solve this problem, Chang et al.~\cite{3} combined unidirectional total variation and sparse representation to propose a joint model for removing random stripe noise.
+Similarly, Li et al.~\cite{33} considered the gradient and global sparsity of the stripe noises, treating the components along the stripe direction as a fidelity term.